tensorflow/tensorflow/g3doc/DeveloperGuide.md

 To avoid collision between options provided by different dialects, the naming convention is to prepend the dialect name to every dialect-specific passes and options in general.
-Also options that are specific to a pass should also be prefixed with the pass name.
-For example, the affine dialect is providing a loop tiling pass that will be registered on the command line as "-affine-tile", and the tile size option can be set with "-affine-tile-size".
+Options that are specific to a pass should also be prefixed with the pass name.
+For example, the affine dialect provides a loop tiling pass that is registered on the command line as `-affine-tile`, and with a tile size option that can be set with `-affine-tile-size`.